hmrc/http-caching-client/README.md

 ## Changes

+### Version 12.0.0
+- Cross built for Scala 3 and 2.13.
+Scala 2.12 has been dropped.
+- Uses `HttpClientV2`.

+  Note, if testing custom implementations of `HttpCaching`, `CachingVerbs` is more appropriate to mock rather than the `HttpClientV2`.

+- `remove` functions return `Future[Unit]` instead of `Future[HttpResponse]`.
+Failures are still propagated as failed Futures with `UpstreamErrorResponse`  .

 ### Version 11.0.0
 - Built for Play 2.8, 2.9 and 3.0.
 - There are specific artefacts for each version of play.
 The version does not include the play version any more.